FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 < []
 ```

 The above output describes how my implemenation did include the link within the list as it is above `---`.
-The output also describes how Joe's implementation did include the link within the list as seen below `---`.
+The output also describes how the provided implementation did not include the link within the list as seen below the `---`.

 ---